 If vomiting is happening, and dehydration becomes severe, an intravenous saline solution is given to help recover.
 It is a side effect of cancer treatment that can truly make one feel extremely poorly, not be functional and can be dangerous, so any treatment to reduce nausea and vomiting is welcomed.

 Acupuncture Effectively Treats Nausea

 The 1997 National Institutes of Health Consensus Statement mentions acupuncture’s efficacy in treating chemotherapy-induced nausea.
 This is one of the earlier public statements made about acupuncture by our country’s health care system.
 Specific acupuncture points have been rigorously studied for this purpose.
 People are often familiar with the point at our wrists, popularized by the use of anti-nausea bands worn for motion sickness.

 Integrative Acupuncture’s experience with nausea in cancer care has shown that acupuncture is indeed quite effective at relieving the intensity and often taking away nausea completely.
 Despite the irritation by chemotherapy, acupuncture’s effect on calming the nervous system can reduce nausea and make the cancer treatment process much easier.
-Our treatments at National Life Cancer Treatment Center in Berlin and our home office in Montpelier are effective at reducing nausea.
+Our treatments at National Life Cancer Treatment Center in Berlin and our home office in Montpelier and Willeston are effective at reducing nausea.